software-engineering-amsterdam/sea-of-ql/martyn82/README.md

 TODO
 ----
 - Envionment:
-    - Add column and linenumber to TypeErrors
+    - Add column and linenumber to TypeErrors.
+- Evaluator:

-- Interpreter visitor: evaluate to values instead of just types.
+    - Evaluate to values instead of just types.
+- Compatibility checks in Types